Dikhil: Djibouti

 A third independence referendum was held in the French Territory of the Afars and the Issas on 8 May 1977.
 The previous referendums were held in 1958 and 1967, which rejected independence.
 This referendum backed independence from France.
 A landslide 98.8% of the electorate supported disengagement from France, officially marking Djibouti's independence.
 Following the conclusion of the 1977-1978 Ogaden War, Dikhil along with Ali Sabieh accommodated three quarters of the 8,000 Issas who had fled from Ethiopia.
 In 1979, the first President of independent Djibouti Hassan Gouled Aptidon in Dikhil the party founded the People's Rally for Progress, which has since dominated the politics of Djibouti, its led by President Ismail Omar Guelleh and is in a coalition government with Front for the Restoration of Unity and Democracy (FRUD) and other parties.

 Overview

 Dikhil is connected to other environs by RN-1 National Highway.
 Public buses go from Djibouti City to Dikhil.
 It takes three hour to get to Dikhil.
 A contracted bus ride from Djibouti city to Dikhil can charge between 750 Djiboutian franc.

 This is a summer tourist destination for Djibouti thanks to its healthy climate and its location on the road to Lake Abbe.
 Dikhil is located 12 kilometers from the Ethiopian border and approximately 100 kilometers beyond Djibouti City.
 It is a population center for the South west area, a frontier town with about 54,000 people.

 Demographics

-As of 2009, the population of Dikhil has been estimated to be 24,886.
-The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, but the Afar People and the Issa Clan are predominant.
+As of the 2024 census, the population of Dikhil was at 27,378.
+The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, but the Afar and the Issa Somali are predominant.